digitalbricklayer/techteapotcom/src/content/posts/the-tech-teapots-first-birthday.md

 I'd better mention my OPENXTRA colleagues too (they *do* read this!). :smile:

 One thing I've learnt over the last year...blogging isn't as easy as some people make it look!
 Writing a good post takes far more time than I would have believed a year ago.

+**Update**: Lukas Beeler unfortunately died some time ago.
+Rest in peace and thank you.